 Within this dorm, there are practice rooms exclusively for Bowdon residents studying music.

 Bowdon also contains a computer lab for those late night homework sessions and paper writing.

 Marching Band Field

-This field is the dedicated rehearsal space of The Sound that Lights the South, equipped with tower.
+This field is the dedicated rehearsal space of The Marching Wolves of West Georgia, equipped with tower.